Differences Between Civil Law and Common Law

 - Legal education increasingly exposes lawyers to both traditions

 This convergence reflects global interconnectedness while maintaining the distinctive structural features of each legal tradition.
-Understanding these similarities and differences remains essential for effective cross-border legal practice.
+Moreover, international commercial arbitration often blends elements from both systems.
+Therefore, understanding these similarities and differences remains essential for effective cross-border legal practice.

 Conclusion: Distinct Traditions with Shared Values